thirdweb-dev/contracts/docs/DropERC20.md

-*Lets a contract admin set the global maximum supply of tokens.*
+*Lets a contract admin set the global maximum supply for collection&#39;s NFTs.*

 #### Parameters